The wrapped Fukaya category for semi-toric SYZ fibrations: Wrapped Floer cohomology

 \subsection{Admissible Floer data and $C^0$ estimates}

 \textit{Henceforth fix an admissible Lagrangian section $\sigma$ and a $(\sigma,\Ll)$-tame LG potential $(\pi_{LG},J_{LG})$.} We allow $(\pi_{LG},J_{LG})$ to be time dependent. \begin{df} Let $L_0$ and $L_1$ be admissible Lagrangians.
-A time dependent Hamiltonian $H$ is said to be admissible if $H$ is proper, bounded below, and, Lipschitz and Lyapunov.
-It is said to be $(L_0,L_1)$-admissible if there is a compact set $K$ and an $\epsilon>0$ such that, denoting by $\psi_H$ the time-1 flow of $H$, we have $d(L_1\setminus K,\psi_H(L_0))>\epsilon$.
+A time dependent Hamiltonian $H$ is said to be \emph{admissible} if $H$ is proper, bounded below, and, Lipschitz and Lyapunov.
+It is said to be \emph{$(L_0,L_1)$-admissible} if there is a compact set $K$ and an $\epsilon>0$ such that, denoting by $\psi_H$ the time-1 flow of $H$, we have $d(L_1\setminus K,\psi_H(L_0))>\epsilon$.
 A time dependent almost complex structure $J_t$ is said to be admissible if $J_i=J_{LG}$ for $i=0,1$ and $J_t$ is $(\Ll,\sigma)$-adapted.
-A pair $(H,J)$ of time dependent Floer data is called $(L_0,L_1)$-admissible if $H$ and $J$ are each admissible and $J$ is compatible with $\omega$ in the neighborhood of any Hamiltonian chord running frcm $L_0$ to $L_1$. \end{df} \begin{lm} \begin{enumerate} \item For any Lipschitz Hamiltonian $G$ which is proper and bounded below, and any pair of admissible Lagrangians $L_0,L_1$, there is an $(L_0,L_1)$-admissible $H$ such that $H>G$. \item If $H$ is admissible for $(L_0,L_1)$, there is an $\epsilon>0$ such that any Hamiltonian $G$ such that $\|dG-dH\|<\epsilon$ outside of a compact set, $G$ is also admissible. \end{enumerate} \end{lm} \begin{proof} \begin{enumerate} \item First observe that Hamiltonian diffeomorphisms generated by Lipschitz Lyapunov Hamiltonians form a group.
-Thus, examining the definition of an admissible Lagrangian one verifies that it suffices to prove the claim for the section $\sigma$.
-Hamiltonians which factor through $\Ll$ give rise rotations in the torus fibers.
-Let $x_1,x_2,x_3$ as in theorem \ref{tmBaseCoord}.
-Let $h:\R_+\to\R_+$ be a Lipschitz function which is linear of slope $n\in\mathbb{N}$ at infinity and equals $x^2$ near $0$.
-The flows of the functions $a\sum_{i=1}^3 h(|x_i|)$ displace $\sigma$ outside of a compact set by a uniform distance whenever $a\not\in\Z$.
-Note that this utilizes the fact that $\sigma\cap \crit(\Ll)=\emptyset$.
+A pair $(H,J)$ of time dependent Floer data is called $(L_0,L_1)$-admissible if $H$ and $J$ are each admissible and $J$ is compatible with $\omega$ in the neighborhood of any Hamiltonian chord running from $L_0$ to $L_1$. \end{df} \begin{lm} \begin{enumerate} \item For any Lipschitz Hamiltonian $H_0$ which is proper and bounded below, and any pair of admissible Lagrangians $L_0,L_1$, there is an $(L_0,L_1)$-admissible $H$ such that $H>H_0$. \item If $H$ is admissible for $(L_0,L_1)$ there is an $\epsilon>0$ for such that any Hamiltonian $H'$ satisfying $\|dH-dH'\|<\epsilon$ outside of a compact set is also admissible. \end{enumerate} \end{lm} \begin{proof} \begin{enumerate} \item We first point out that the claim is trivial if one of the Lagrangians is closed.
+Indeed, in that case, if $H_0$ is admissible, so is $aH+c$ for any $a>0$ and $c\in\mathbb{R}$.